scriptotek/colligator-backend/readme.md

 # :crocodile: Colligator backend :crocodile:

-This is the backend for the [Colligator frontend](https://github.com/scriptotek/colligator-frontend)
+This is the backend for the [Colligator frontend](https://github.com/scriptotek/colligator-frontend).
+A description of the system (in Norwegian) can be found [here](http://www.ub.uio.no/om/prosjekter/scriptotek/colligator.html).

 ## Development server

+(See https://github.com/scriptotek/colligator-vagrant for a Vagrant box)

 Fetch deps: